Cherreads

-Unlike the neon lights of Japan, the Einzbern territory in Germany was a white and pristine world, covered in snow and ice.
+Unlike the neon lights of Japan, the Einzbern territory in Germany was a world of pure white, covered in snow and ice.

-An almost absolute silence dominated the landscape, broken only by the soft sound of snow being compressed beneath their feet.
+An almost absolute silence dominated the landscape, broken only by the soft sound of snow being compressed beneath footsteps.

 "Yosh~ I definitely won't lose to Kiritsugu today!"

-Leaving the Einzbern mansion, two sets of footprints—one large and one small—stretched across the untouched snow.
+Starting from the Einzbern mansion, two lines of footprints—one large and one small—stretched across the pristine snow.

-Completely bundled in a thick padded coat and a wool hat, the white-haired, red-eyed girl clenched her fists with determination, her small body radiating seriousness.
+Completely wrapped in a thick padded coat and a woolen hat, the white-haired, red-eyed girl clenched her fists with determination, her small body radiating seriousness.

 Her eyes scanned the surroundings attentively, as if she were on a mission of utmost importance.

-Behind her, Kiritsugu Emiya walked in silence, his hands tucked into the pockets of his black overcoat.
+Behind her, Kiritsugu Emiya walked silently with his hands tucked into the pockets of his black overcoat.

-The two moved through the snow, leaving uneven tracks behind them.
+The two moved forward through the snow, leaving uneven marks behind them.
 The muffled sound of their steps created a strangely peaceful atmosphere.

 Suddenly, Kiritsugu stopped.

-He pulled his right hand from his pocket and pointed toward a leafless tree nearby.
+He pulled his right hand out of his pocket and pointed toward a leafless tree nearby.

 "Huh?
 You're lying!"